Fulfilling Science of Living Systems & Science of the Physical Universe

 - Expos and Freshman Seminars: Courses in Expository Writing and Freshman Seminars will not count toward any of the current Gen Ed requirements or the new requirements.

 - Math, Applied Math, Statistics, and Computer Science: Courses in these departments can count for either EMR or for SLS or SPU, but not both.
+CS 50 must be passed with a letter grade to fulfill EMR, SLS, or SPU.

 - Please see the Divisional Distribution information in a course’s my.harvard.edu description for information about individual courses.
 If no divisional information is provided, please contact us to confirm if a particular advanced language course can count.